LAKostis/ansible_httpd_app/README.md

 ### Features

 - allows to roll out new version, roll back to older version, re-deploy current version.
-- application should pulled by the server on which the application is to be installed.
+- application can be pulled by the server on which the application is to be installed.
 - not pushing from a central location.

 ### Initial site setup